 How to Teach Public Speaking for Homeschool High Schoolers

-- If they go to college, they will make presentations in class
+- go to college, they will make presentations in class

-- If they go on a missions trip, they will make presentations at church and, likely, on the missions trip
+- participate with their youth group on a missions trip, they will make presentations at church and, likely, on the missions trip

-- If they volunteer to teach kids’ Sunday School, VBS or other classes, those are public speaking events
+- volunteer to teach kids’ Sunday School, VBS or other classes, those are public speaking events

-- If they become entrepreneurs, likely they will join a business group like the Small Business Chamber of Commerce, and give elevator pitches to the group
+- become entrepreneurs, likely they will join a business group like the Small Business Chamber of Commerce, and give elevator pitches to the group

 Many Americans report they fear public speaking more than they do death.
 When our 7Sisters kids were starting high school, we realized that our teens needed to be able to overcome this fear so they were not hindered in life.
 So we got together and made a public speaking class (called Rhetoric League) that taught them the skills they need in a FUN format which we captured for you in Speech I Teacher’s text and Student text.